ga-dc/wdi8/homework-policy.md

 - Unless otherwise directed, each assignment should be forked and cloned from a `ga-wdi-exercises` repository, and submitted as a pull request to the original `ga-wdi-exercises` repository from your fork.
 For more information on pull requests, see below.

+- Homework is graded only on **meaningful progress**.
+That is: that you made an effort to complete it, regardless of whether you were successful. **We would strongly prefer you spend 2 hours taking a good stab at it but not finishing, rather than spending 10 hours getting it perfect.**

+- **We rely on homework to know where you're at.** It's very much to your advantage to turn in your homework the day it's assigned, even if -- *especially* if -- you're not able to finish it.
+Then we can address concerns before the unit continues and keep you from falling behind.
+If you wait until Thursday to turn everything in, you will have missed valuable opportunities to get on-track.
+We provide this flexibility to account for extenuating circumstances.

 - Each week, **one assignment and the lab** will be reviewed and commented upon by your squad instructor.

-- The other assignments will be checked only for *meaningful progress* -- that is: you made an effort to complete it, regardless of whether you were successful.
+- The other assignments will be checked only for meaningful progress.
 These will be checked by **Robin**.
 In general, feedback will not be given on these assignments by the grading instructor unless you specifically request it.

 ## What to include with your submission